 Federal, state, and local laws and regulations that regulate and provide protection to significant archaeological and historical resources in Hawai‘i and the region.
-(Alt. years: spring only) (Cross-listed as ANTH 645)
+(Alt. years: spring only) (Cross-listed as ANTH 645 and ARCH 645)

 Readings and research on American social and intellectual history.
 Repeatable one time.
 Pre: graduate standing and consent.
 (Cross-listed as HIST 639B)

 Readings and research on American business, labor, and technological history.
 Repeatable one time.
 Pre: graduate standing and consent.
 (Crosslisted as HIST 639K)